alphagov/govuk-developer-docs/source/manual/retiring-an-application.html.md

 ---
-title: Retire an app from the GOV.UK Infrastructure
+title: Retire an application
 section: Packaging
 layout: manual_layout
 parent: "/manual.html"
 old_path_in_opsmanual: "../opsmanual/infrastructure/howto/retiring-an-application.md"
 ---

 > **This page was imported from [the opsmanual on github.gds](https://github.gds/gds/opsmanual)**.
 It hasn't been reviewed for accuracy yet.
 [View history in old opsmanual](https://github.gds/gds/opsmanual/tree/master/infrastructure/howto/retiring-an-application.md)

-# Retire an app from the GOV.UK Infrastructure
+# Retire an application

 To remove an application from our infrastructure take the following
 steps: